mvolkmann/blog/src/oci-smalltalk-article.md

 The third statement assigns a value to the variable `cityToTeam`.
 To assign the value of an expression to a variable, enter a variable name, the assignment operator `:=`, and the expression.

-To cause assignment operators be rendered as a left pointing arrow, open the World menu and select "Preferences ...
+To cause assignment operators be rendered as a left pointing arrow (because its stylish and cool), open the World menu and select "Preferences ...
 Show ST-80 assignments".
 The opposite setting is "Preferences ...
 Show ANSI assignments".
 Regardless of this setting, if an underscore is typed in place of the assignment operator, it will be rendered as a left pointing arrow.

-There are shortcut keys for many actions.
+There are shortcut keys for many actions in the development environment.
 In macOS, these use the command key (cmd).
 In other platforms these use the control key.
 All the examples that follow use the command key, so substitute the control key if you are not using a Mac.

-With the cursor positioned at the end of an expression, right-click and select "Do it" (cmd-d) or "Print it" (cmd-p).
+With the cursor positioned at the end of an expression in the Workspace, right-click and select "Do it" (cmd-d) or "Print it" (cmd-p).
 Selecting "Do it" evaluates the expression, but does not output its value.
 Selecting "Print it" evaluates the expression and outputs its value